 I will stand with women in their right to make decisions about their own health choices, in their fight to receive equal pay for equal work, and in their struggle to live and work free of harassment.
 I pledge to you that where I can lead on this front, I will, but know that I am committed to following women’s lead in this struggle and supporting their efforts where they think I can be helpful.

 Like many in the 8th district, I, too, am affected by the Mountain Valley Pipeline as it runs within a half-mile of my home.
 This project was wrong from the start.
-It lowers property values, it puts lives at risk, it endangers streams and water supplies, and destroys the beautiful view sheds that make our region and our homes so special.
+It lowers property values, it puts lives at risk, it endangers streams and water supplies, and destroys the beautiful view sheds that make our district and our homes so special.
 And it does absolutely nothing for our region.
 If elected, I will do everything I can stand up for property owners.
-I will do everything I can to limit the use of eminent domain for corporate profits.
-And I will do everything I can to protect our region’s natural resources which are the lifeblood of our communities.
+I will do everything I can to limit the use of eminent domain for corporate profits and I will do everything I can to protect our region’s natural resources which are the lifeblood of our communities.

 Many in our district suffer the devastating effects of opioid addiction – an illness that claims more lives in America than the AIDS crisis at its peak.
 This epidemic is one of the greatest crises of our time as we race to save lives.
 We must make sure government agencies work together to pool resources, that life-saving medications are available and affordable, and that opioid addiction is treated as the illness it is – rather than a moral failing.
 We must remove all obstacles keeping addicts and their families from seeking treatment.